retrography/similarity-workshop/index.md

 <a name="gabrilovich"><sup>4</sup></a> [Gabrilovich, Evgeniy, and Shaul Markovitch.
 (2009) Wikipedia-based semantic interpretation for natural language processing. *Journal of Artificial Intelligence Research*, *34*, 443-498.](http://www.jair.org/media/2669/live-2669-4346-jair.pdf)

-# Requirements

-There is no requirement for workshop participation, although some programming background (Python) is necessary for active learning during the hands-on session.
-The participants are required to bring their own personal computers for the hands-on session.
-It is also the participants’ responsibility to install the required set of free software tools and libraries (TBA) prior to the workshop.

 # Program

 Workshop Date: June 6th 2017 (Half-day Workshop)